Gonarezhou, Vumba Mountains and the Great Zimbabwe Ruins

 47322249_516713495479162_6744086643226968064_n.jpg

-We will sleep at Lake Kyle on our second last night and then, last but not least, will be the Great Zimbabwean Ruins.
+Last but not least, will be the Great Zimbabwean Ruins.

 The Great Zimbabwe ruins are the largest collection of ruins in Africa south of the Sahara.
 Located in the heart of southern Africa, between the Zambezi and Limpopo Rivers, they are a testament to a culture of great wealth and great architectural skill.